-For decades, Zürich – Switzerland’s largest city – is globally known as the epicenter for finance and banking, and is regularly recognized as one of the most livable cities in the world.
-Its fame and prosperity even surpasses the capital city Bern and makes many visitors (including ourselves) believe that this city is the capital of Switzerland.The city is attractively set at the northwest end of Lake Zürich, from where the Limmat River runs further north, splitting the medieval center in two.
+For decades, Zürich – Switzerland’s largest city – is globally known as the epicentre for finance and banking, and is regularly recognized as one of the most livable cities in the world.
+Its fame and prosperity even surpasses the capital city Bern and makes many visitors (including ourselves) believe that this city is the capital of Switzerland.The city is attractively set at the northwest end of Lake Zürich, from where the Limmat River runs further north, splitting the medieval centre in two.
 Much of this old town, with its winding lanes, guild houses, and tall church steeples, has been kept lovingly intact.

 Zürich is also a coin with two faces.
 In the morning, you see a Zürich for serious bankers and businessmen in unwrinkled suits rushing to their offices.
-But when night falls, the coin flips and Zürich turn into a hedonists’playground, with bars, parties, discos and peep shows, especially at Züri-West (resembles Hamburg’s Reeperbahn).
-With such a vibrant city nightlife, Zürich recently belongs to one of the hippest destination in central Europe.
+But when night falls, the coin flips and Zürich turns into a hedonists’playground, with bars, parties, discos and peep shows, especially at Züri-West (resembles Hamburg’s Reeperbahn).
+With such a vibrant city nightlife, Zürich recently belongs to one of the hippest destinations in central Europe.

 We stayed in Zürich for a few days and made it our base to explore the northern part of the country, including Basel and St. Gallen, as well as Lucerne – a city in central Switzerland.
 Aside from the very high living cost, we kind of like Zürich and its pleasant lifestyle, and we would love to visit this city again someday (might be in summer, when we can jump into Lake Zürich or have a drink at the waterfront).

 P.S: You haven’t really been to Zürich until you have tried Geschnetzeltes Kalbfleisch – thinly sliced veal, smothered in cream sauce.